virmon/reactnd-mobile-flashcards/README.md

 ## Getting Started
 * Download or git clone `https://github.com/virmon/reactnd-mobile-flashcards.git`
-* Install all project dependencies with `yarn add`
+* Install all project dependencies with `yarn install`
 * Start the development server with `yarn start` or `expo start`
 * Open Expo app then scan the QR code that is shown
 * Wait until build is finished then the app will start